LoopKit/loopdocs/docs/operation/features/ice.md

 ![img/ice-5.png](img/ice-5.png){width="500"}
 {align="center"}

-So, how can I use the ICE info to make this meal better?
+So, how can I use the "Glucose Change" to make this meal better?
 I can look at the observed ICE information and the observed carb entry Loop has recorded to adjust my insulin bolusing the next time we eat this meal.

 For example, the biggest weakness I had in this (and suspected it even as I did the initial bolus) was that I underestimated the sauce's fast carbs.
 I can see this in the observed ICE graph having the early green peaks after the meal, and in the way that the observed carb distribution was more like 7:2 vs my original guess of 8:1 (slow:fast carbs).
 Overall, it appears that I guess on overall carb content pretty closely (90g vs. 89g observed).
 Next time we have General Tso's chicken, I will likely bolus it as 70g at 5 hours and 20g at 2 hours.